andry81/tacklelib/README_EN.txt

 * bash shell 3.2.48+
   - to run unix shell scripts
+* perl 5.10+
+  - to run specific bash script functions with `perl` calls
 * python 3.7.3 or 3.7.5 (3.4+ or 3.5+)
   https://python.org
   - standard implementation to run python scripts